-Cultural experiences are a core strength of Sense Earth and these are carefully managed, in a sensitive manner, so that everyone benefits.
+Sense Earth’s Charitable Contributions further cultural experiences as a core strength of Sense Earth.
+These are carefully managed, in a sensitive manner, so that everyone benefits.
 We take our guests to visit traditional communities to learn about the local way of life, spend time in schools, join a church service, meet a traditional healer and even participate in a much needed local project.

+Our holidays are balanced with the preservation of the earth, the conservation of the wildlife we enjoy seeing and supporting the local people whose countries we visit.
 As part of our commitment to social responsibility, we donate regularly to a number of charities that are close to our heart in the countries we visit.
-We support both community and conservation initiatives.
+Sense Earth’s Charitable Contributions support both community and conservation initiatives.

 turgwe hippo trust